fengziyue/ziyue-s-homepage/content/authors/admin/_index.md

   - ""
 ---

-Ziyue Feng is a Ph.D student at Clemson University, currently focusing on Depth Estimation and Dynamic Objects in 3D Computer Vision.
+I am a Ph.D. student at Clemson University, focusing on geometric learning in 3D Computer Vision, specifically Depth Estimation, 3D Reconstruction, and Neural Radiance Fields.

+I'm thrilled to share that I'll join Google to work with [Clément Godard](http://www0.cs.ucl.ac.uk/staff/c.godard/) and Lynn Tsai for a research internship focused on [Project Starline](https://blog.google/technology/research/project-starline/) this fall.